Cold, Flu, Allergy (cont.)

 - Oral nasal decongestants can affect diseases such as hyperthyroidism, diabetes mellitus, and coronary artery disease.
 Oral nasal decongestants and antihistamines can also precipitate urinary obstruction in patients with enlarged prostates (prostate hypertrophy or BPH).
 Patients with these conditions should consult their doctors before using OTC products.

-- OTC antihistamines can cause drowsiness.
+- Many OTC antihistamines can cause drowsiness, particularly the first-generation antihistamines.
 People taking antihistamines should avoid driving or performing activities that require alertness.
 They should also avoid alcohol and other sedatives.

-- Some antihistamines can cause excessive drying of secretions, making it difficult to clear secretions.
+- Some antihistamines can cause excessive drying of secretions, making it difficult to clear secretions from the respiratory tract.
 The accumulation of dried secretions in the airways can aggravate breathing difficulties in people with chronic bronchitis and emphysema.

 - Infants and young children are sensitive to the side effects of antihistamines and nasal decongestants.
 They can become irritable, restless, or drowsy with these medications.
 Occasionally, hallucinations and psychosis can occur.
 Therefore, the parents or caretakers of infants and young children with cold or allergy symptoms should consult their pediatrician before using any of these products.
 Recent concerns by the FDA suggest that young children should not take many of the commonly used cold and cough medicines.